bhavanvir/SENG-275/Assignment 2/Assignment2a.md

 **7. T: Time**

-Assuming a global clock is implemented, with E being the maximum time elapseable:
+Assuming a global clock is implemented, with `E` being the maximum time elapseable without producing an error:
 - T1: Produce an error if the elapsed time reaches `E` when trying to access the database
 - T2: Produce an error if the elapsed time querying the database for duplicity reaches `E`
-- T3: Produce an error if the elapsed time reaches `E` when the user is trying to connect to the service
+- T3: Produce an error if the elapsed time reaches `E` when writing the `email id` to the database